SANSA-Stack/SANSA-Stack/README.md

 ```

 ## Input
 We basically support reading most (if not all) of the common RDF formats due to the Apache Jena being our core parser backend.
 Note, some of the formats can be easily read from distributed data, i.e. multiple file splits can be processed in parallel which ideally results in a much higher loading performance.
-This holds especially for line based formats like N-Triples and N-Qauds, but we also do provide an (experimental) Trig parser which works on file splits distributed among the cluster nodes.
+This holds especially for line based formats like N-Triples and N-Quads, but we also do provide an (experimental) Trig parser which works on file splits distributed among the cluster nodes.

 ### Triple Formats